 I started with the mugs and the hot water on one side then the drink mix in apothecary jars.
-Leave a little room on your surface so people have ample space to stir in their hot cocoa mix AND add the toppings.
+Leave a little room on your surface so guests have ample space to stir in their hot cocoa mix AND add the toppings.

 Make sure you have enough utensils for serving and napkins for spills!

-This is what I came up with to start. (excuse the late night phone pic)
+This is what I came up with to start. (excuse the late-night phone pic)

 What to put on your Hot Cocoa Bar